yaise/katas2024-samb/README.md

 ### Matcher
 #### C3: Matcher Component

-The C3 component diagram for the matcher is as follows:
+The Matcher is a component responsible for generating candidate matches based on anonymized profiles and job data provided by the application.
+It can further be broken on below components:
 ![matcher-c3-diagram.png](./resources/c3-matcher.png)

 - **Feed Controller** - exposes internal APIs that can be used to query feed(i.e. matching candidates).